EdJoPaTo/website-stalker-example/org/openhomefoundation/projects.md

 [Learn more](https://esphome.io/)
 [](https://github.com/esphome/)

- Music Assistant is a music library manager for your offline and online music sources, which can easily stream your favourite music to a wide range of supported players.
-It becomes incredibly powerful when combined with Home Assistant!
+ Music Assistant is a smart home music and streaming management system.
+It integrates easily into Home Assistant, but also works on its own.
+It can be used for whole home audio, and more granularly to connect numerous streaming and offline audio sources with a wide range of supported players.

 [Learn more](https://www.music-assistant.io/)
 [](https://github.com/music-assistant/)